publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch16/m__us_usc_t29_s701.md

          to empower individuals with disabilities to maximize employment, economic self-sufficiency, independence, and inclusion and integration into society, through—

-            (A) statewide workforce investment systems implemented in accordance with title I of the Workforce Investment Act of 1998 \[[29 U.S.C.
-2801][/us/usc/t29/s2801] et seq.\] that include, as integral components, comprehensive and coordinated state-of-the-art programs of vocational rehabilitation;
+            (A) statewide workforce development systems defined in [section 3102 of this title][/us/usc/t29/s3102] that include, as integral components, comprehensive and coordinated state-of-the-art programs of vocational rehabilitation;

             (B) independent living centers and services;